maxdavid/cpat-spring2013/mlearning/labs/lab7.md

 ## Induction and proving programs correct.

-#### Learning Objectives.
+#### Learning Objectives
-a) Explain how to apply induction to proving programs correct in the case of loops.
+1. Explain how to apply induction to proving programs correct in the case of loops.
-b) Apply loop invariants to designing correct algorithms
+2. Apply loop invariants to designing correct algorithms

 #### Learning Outcomes
-a) Students will be able to analyze a loop and create loop invariants
+1. Students will be able to analyze a loop and create loop invariants
-b) Using induction, students will be able to prove that a final condition is satisfied when a loop terminates.
+2. Using induction, students will be able to prove that a final condition is satisfied when a loop terminates.
-c) Students will be able to code a loop based on a loop invariant.
+3. Students will be able to code a loop based on a loop invariant.

 #### Problem P:
 Two brothers are stuck.
 They are out of gas, they are at the bottom of a 50 foot hill, and the next gas station is on the other side.
 If they push the car to the top of the hill, they can coast to the gas station.
 Tom pushes the car 3 feet, takes a puff on his cigar and the car rolls back two feet.
 How many times does he puff on his cigar before getting to the top of the hill?
 Note that as soon as the car gets to the top of the hill, it will not roll back.
 There are two operations that change the state of the car: push() and roll().
 Smoking does not change the state of the car, but it does change the state of nPuffs.